ReScience/ReScience-submission/code/README.md

 We have created a [Docker](https://www.docker.com/) environment with all dependencies installed.
-This Docker environment can be started, and the `code` and `article` directory mounted by running the bash script `run_docker.sh` from within the this directory.
+This Docker environment can be started, and the `code` and `article` directory mounted by running the bash script `run_docker.sh` from within this directory.
 All results have been created in this Docker environment.